 Junior/Senior Morning Report

-Junior/Senior Morning Report occurs once/week (Tuesdays) and allows Medical Students/Interns and Juniors/Seniors to have separate morning reports that best reach their needs.
-For the Junior/Senior Morning Report, twice/month, the night float supervisor (3rd year resident) shares an interesting case which is discussed by the group at a higher level.
-The other two sessions each month allow juniors and seniors to delve into other important topics: controversies in ethics, professionalism, leadership, career development, new clinical guidelines, and other important topics.
+Junior/Senior Morning Report occurs several times per month and allows Medical Students/Interns and Juniors/Seniors to have separate morning reports that best reach their needs.
+The juniors and seniors often delve into important topics such as: controversies in ethics, professionalism, leadership, career development, new clinical guidelines, and other important topics.

 Understanding our role in quality improvement and performance improvement is important to our role as leaders in healthcare systems.
 As such, we have a required QI curriculum to allow residents hands-on, experiential learning in improving real systems of care at LPCH.